CobaltBar/FNF-Horizon-Engine/README.md

 (The above commands install `hxpkg`, install all packages for Horizon Engine, builds the git version of `hxcpp`, and rebuilds lime so you can compile)

-Then run the script corresponding to your OS in the util\build folder (you might have to `chmod +x` it)
+Then run the script corresponding to your OS in the build folder (you might have to `chmod +x` it)